 - Tighten the cap, pushing down on the air bleeder to force out the remaining air.

 - Position the coupler at the end of the extension hose, and on the point that needs greasing.

 - Pump the lever handle until the grease starts to flow.

-The second method of correct grease gun use is employed when you are loading a gun, by suction, using a tub of grease.
+The second method of loading a grease gun is employed, by suction, using a tub of grease.

 - Remove the gun’s head from the barrel.

 - Place and pack a large amount of grease inside the gun’s head.

 - Place the gun’s barrel over the grease tub.

 - Point the barrel downward about 5 cm or 2 inches toward the grease.

 - Push down on the gun’s barrel and pull up on the rod handle or plunger.